South Beach–Franklin Delano Roosevelt Boardwalk: Revival

 In 2002, NYC Parks started enforcing an obscure rule prohibiting bicycling on the boardwalk.
 Afterward, a segregated bike lane was painted on the boardwalk.
 The beaches continued to suffer from pollution.
 A New York City Council report in 2004 designated South Beach and Boardwalk as the dirtiest of the city's seven beaches.
 A separate, independent survey in 2007 rated South Beach as being "challenged", though Midland Beach was in much better condition.
 In a 2009 survey, South Beach's boardwalk, facilities, and beach had been rated as being poorly maintained, but by 2011, it was rated as the best-maintained beach in the city, in even better condition than Midland Beach.

 Wi-Fi service from AT&T was enabled along the boardwalk in 2012, making it one of several Wi-Fi hotspots around the city.
 That October, the South Beach–Franklin Delano Roosevelt Boardwalk was damaged by Hurricane Sandy.
 Over a period of nine months, portions of the boardwalk were gradually repaired and reopened, and NYC Parks workers from other boroughs were sent to Staten Island to repair the boardwalk quickly.
 One damaged portion of the boardwalk, an ADA-accessible ramp to the beach, was not repaired until 2018.
 In June 2022, the United States Congress provided funds for the East Shore Seawall paralleling the boardwalk; construction began at the end of that year.
+The boardwalk was deteriorating by late 2025, with issues such as exposed nails and broken boards, and Mayor Eric Adams and Borough President Vito Fossella subsequently agreed to establish a maintenance fund for the South Beach Boardwalk.
+In early 2026, the city announced that the fund would provide $700,000 per year and that a maintenance team would be hired specifically to carry out repairs on the boardwalk.